 Many people see the ketogenic diet as a way to lose weight quickly, or a diet to cycle in and out of.
 Once you get used to eating a keto diet, is it healthy to stick with long-term?

-Here are some research-backed examples of the long-term effects of the keto diet, starting with the potential benefits of eating keto long-term.
+Here are some research-backed examples of what we know about the long-term effects of the keto diet, starting with the potential benefits of eating keto long-term.

 While many people think of weight loss as an issue of aesthetics, for people who are chronically overweight, health risks become much more serious.

 Unlike most weight-loss diets, the ketogenic diet not only promotes weight loss, if you follow it long-term it also helps you sustain the weight you lose.

-In addition to keeping ghrelin low, there are a couple of hypotheses as to why low-carb diets work so well for weight loss.
+In addition to keeping ghrelin low, there are a couple of other hypotheses as to why low-carb diets work so well for weight loss.

 Maintaining a healthy muscle mass is crucial for health and longevity, and can protect your body from chronic diseases.

-In other words, eating a low-carb keto diet can help you burn away excess fat while preserving your lean muscle mass and your reservoir of amino acids.
+In other words, eating a low-carb keto diet may help you burn away excess fat while preserving your lean muscle mass when compared to other types of weight loss diets.

-Naturally, as you reduce your carb intake, your blood sugar becomes less of an issue.
-However, when you eat a low-carb diet, it does much more for your glucose response than simply diminishing it.
+Naturally, as you reduce your carb intake, your blood sugar becomes more stable.
+However, when you eat a low-carb diet, it has more benefits for your glucose response.

 Weight loss is one strategy that doctors suggest to help reduce the risk of developing type 2 diabetes.
 However, research shows that for people with metabolic syndrome (a precursor to diabetes), following a low-carb diet can turn around metabolic syndrome regardless of weight loss.

-Considering the side effects that can come along with diabetes medications like kidney complications and risk of liver disease, treating diabetes with diet as opposed to medicine could present a safer and healthier alternative[*].
+Considering the side effects that can come along with diabetes medications like kidney complications, controlling diabetes with diet could lead to better long-term blood sugar control and fewer negative outcomes (*).

 While the exact mechanisms for the anti-inflammatory effect of keto are still being uncovered, the ketone body beta-hydroxybutyrate (BHB) is one interesting area of focus.